macmpi/x11-calc/x11-calc-todo.md

   [https://superuser.com/questions/392439/lang-and-language-environment-variable-in-debian-based-systems]::

 - [ ] Fix window resizing.
+      Using window hints to resize the window when doesn't work every where environments

 - [ ] Allow user to resize the window at runtime (scroll wheel?).